Riyan117/riyan_learn_labs/README.md

-these are the codes that I learned during school and also during private mentoring sessions until I finally got certified
+Here's just some of the code that I learned during school and also during private mentoring until I got certified